-An eye drop prescription for a newly diagnosed glaucoma was accompanied by a simple, stunning little gizmo that totally resolved the issues that commonly occur when trying to deliver the drops into the eye, and not on to the face.
+An eye drop prescription for newly-diagnosed glaucoma was accompanied by a simple, stunning little gizmo that totally resolved the issues that commonly occur when trying to deliver the drops into the eye, and not onto the face.

 This clever invention takes the mess and the aggravation out of the self-administration of medication directly into the eye.
 And it has a companion device that controls the dose.
 Both the AutoDrop and the AutoSqueeze are products developed in England by Owen Mumford in collaboration with the Royal National Institute for the Blind.

 An eye drop guide is something you may have never heard of before today.
 It is a fascinating solution to a problem that can be annoying and even detrimental.
 This is one of those discoveries you’ll be sharing with friends.